-Cleaning crews are often faced with time crunches during a day’s work.
+Cleaning crews often face time crunches during a day’s work.
 When facilities contain multiple floor surfaces — including carpets, wood, and synthetic flooring — the project becomes more complicated.
-To avoid wasting time switching machines and measuring different chemical cleaners, versatile equipment is a custodian’s best friend.
-Ideally, one machine could be your carpet and hard floor cleaner that can do double duty and also be used as an effective carpet cleaning machines.
+Crews want to avoid wasting time switching machines and measuring different chemical cleaners.
+That’s why versatile equipment is a custodian’s best friend.
+Ideally, one machine can do double duty and clean carpet and hard floors.

 Hard Surfaces Demand Special Cleaning Care

 Hard surfaces and carpeting obviously require unique cleaning approaches.
 However, many custodians struggle with tools that are either not up to the task or not ideal for the job at hand.
-For example, mops that are ineffective at removing bacteria remain a standard in so many operations.
-Once a cleaning crew is done using these antiquated tools on small areas of hard flooring, they turn their attention to hallways and larger spaces.
+For example, mops remain a standard in so many operations.
+This is in spite of being ineffective at removing bacteria.
+Once a cleaning crew finishes using these antiquated tools on small areas of hard flooring, they turn their attention to hallways and larger spaces.

-Facilities operators often consider autoscrubbers the ideal tool for these tasks, and on the surface these machines are excellent at removing soils.
-On the negative side, they are quite slow to operate and expensive to purchase and maintain.
+Facilities operators often consider autoscrubbers the ideal tool for these tasks.
+They are are excellent at removing soils on these surfaces.
+On the other hand, they are quite slow to operate and expensive to purchase and maintain.
 Furthermore, you need yet another machine for cleaning carpets.
-To put all three tools into action on a single stretch of the premises, custodians will be spending a great deal of time simply preparing to clean, while your bottom line gets stretched.
+To put all three tools into action on a single stretch of the premises, custodians spend a great deal of time simply preparing to clean.
+This can really stretch your bottom line.